Leasing Opportunity for Historic Property

 For more information, click link below to download the complete RFI.

 Are applicants to previous RFIs allowed to respond to this RFI?

 Yes.
 Tours can be arranged with Hemisfair staff by emailing firstname.lastname@example.org.
 Please allow 3-5 business days’ notice.

-When will the buildings be ready for occupancy?
 How soon does the lease start?

 What tenant improvement allowance does Hemisfair offer?